 In this guide, you’ll learn how to upsell the right way.

-You’ll discover simple strategies you can use to start upselling on your eCommerce store today – without your customers feeling like they need to take a shower after checkout!
+You’ll discover simple strategies you can use to start upselling on your eCommerce store today - without your customers feeling like they've been jibbed.

 Sounds good?
 Let’s jump in!

-Upselling can also involve offering the customer add-ons (think extended warranties, premium support, etc.) to bring in more revenue from each sale.
+An upselling sales technique can also involve offering the customer add-ons (think extended warranties, premium support, etc.) to bring in more profit from each sale.

-In eCommerce, upselling often goes hand-in-hand with cross-selling to boost average order value and maximize profits.
+In eCommerce, upselling often goes hand-in-hand with cross-selling to boost average order value, improve the customer experience, and maximize profit.

-Both upselling and cross-selling aim to generate more revenue from each sale, and as a result, marketers often lump them together as one strategy.
+Both upselling and cross-selling aim to generate more profit from each sale, and as a result, marketers often lump them together as one strategy.

 But there is a distinction between the two.

-To illustrate the differences, think about the last time you visited McDonald’s:
+To illustrate the differences between cross-selling vs upselling, think about the last time you visited McDonald’s:

-When the teller asked you, “Would you like fries with that?” – that’s a cross-sell.
+When the teller asked you, “Would you like fries with that?” - that was an example of cross-selling.

-So in your eCom store, if a customer adds a pair of trainers to their cart, you could recommend a pair of running socks.
-Makes sense, right?
+So in your eCommerce store, if a new customer adds a pair of trainers to their cart, you could recommend a pair of running socks.

 Here’s another example from oral health brand Quip - when buying a new toothbrush, they recommend adding a 'refresh bag' to go along with it;